bareos/bareos/docs/manuals/en/new_main_reference/source/Appendix/DisasterRecoveryUsingBareos.rst

 Installation
 ^^^^^^^^^^^^

 Bareos is a supported backend for ReaR >= 1.15.
-To use the ``BAREOS_CLIENT`` option, ReaR >= 1.17 is required.
+To use the :strong:`BAREOS_CLIENT` option, ReaR >= 1.17 is required.
 If ReaR >= 1.17 is not part of your distribution, check the `download section on the
 ReaR website <http://relax-and-recover.org/download/>`_.

 Configuration
 ^^^^^^^^^^^^^

-Assuming you have a working Bareos configuration on the system you want to protect with ReaR and Bareos references this system by the name ``bareosclient-fd``, the only configuration for ReaR is:
+Assuming you have a working Bareos configuration on the system you want to protect with ReaR and Bareos references this system by the name :strong:`bareosclient-fd`, the only configuration for ReaR is:

 .. code-block:: cfg